supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_03_AssignLicensesToUsersByGroupMembershipAAD.md

 7. Select on **Members** in the **Manage** menu.
 8. Review the members.

+     > **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+     > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+     > - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help

 #### Task 3 - Experiment with alternate rules (Optional)

 1. Try making a group with only **Guest** users: